vibe-d/vibe.d/README.md

 Installation
 ------------

-Instead of explicitly installing vibe.d, it is now recommended to use [DUB](https://github.com/rejectedsoftware/dub) for building vibe.d based applications.
-Once DUB is installed, you can create a new project by running `dub init <name>` and enable the use of vibe.d by adding the following dependency to the `package.json` file in your project's directory:
+Instead of explicitly installing vibe.d, it is recommended to use [DUB](https://github.com/rejectedsoftware/dub) for building vibe.d based applications.
+Once DUB is installed, you can create and run a new project using the following shell commands:

-    {
-        "name": "your-project-identifier",
-        "dependencies": {
-            "vibe-d": ">=0.7.16"
-        }
-    }

-The latest versions of DUB also support `dub init <name> vibe.d`, which automatically adds the required dependency.
-Invoking `dub` will then fetch the latest vibe.d and compile and run the project.
+    dub init <name> vibe.d
+    cd <name>
+    dub

 Similarly, you can run an example by invoking `dub` from any of the example project directories.